amirhajiabadi/Laptop_Price_Estimation/app/README.md

 The application is run by streamlit (https://streamlit.io/)

-anaconda prompt:\n
+anaconda prompt:

-conda create -n myenv python=3.7n\
+conda create -n myenv python=3.7

 conda activate myenv

 conda install scikit-learn==0.23.0

 pip install streamlit

 Go to the directory where the app is located